 8. Stretch.
 Ask Others to Join You.
 Year ago when H. George Anderson, became second Presiding Bishop of the Evangelical Church in America, he wrote something that stuck with me.
 Paraphrasing him—what people want is be left alone but what people need is to be challenged.
 In his 2011 book, Thinking Fast and Thinking Slow, Daniel Kahneman, winner of the Nobel Memorial Prize in economics, helps us to see the why behind the conflict between what we want and what we need.
 Thinking fast preserves energy, thus the leave-me-alone response.
 Thinking slow, the real need if we’re going to improve lives, requires energy.
 People would rather be left alone.
 You’d rather not bother them, too.
 However, to grow income you will need to challenge yourself and others to think slow.
 What might this look like in nonprofits?
 To stimulate thinking, give generously to your nonprofit.
 Follow your gift up by asking ten others to also give a lot.
 Your gift invites them to think—slow.
 Why ever would someone give that much to this nonprofit?
 It shuts down the automatic think-fast no.

 9. Use Two Birds, One Stone.
 I’ve used this maxim at least 7,300 times (365 x 20) in my years advising nonprofits.
 Nonprofits remain notoriously under-resourced.
 To succeed, be smarter than for-profit businesses and governments.
 Recognize that you are!
 To thrive, leverage your time and resources to create maximum community good.
-Here is a story of someone thinking leverage.
+Here is a story of someone who thinks leverage.

 10. Stop It.
 Eliminate high-cost, low-return income opportunities—especially time sucks.
 Mrs. Big Bucks is always glad to have lunch with you.
 She funds 30 other nonprofits in your community.
 You may, with another 20 lunches, garner another $10,000 from her.
 Is it worth it?
 Is she asking you to play her like a slot machine?
 Remember your river of opportunities.
 Two-thirds of success is doing; one-third is not doing.
 Love Mrs. Big Bucks.
 Stay in contact and gently put her on the back burner.
 Invest your energy finding friends who wear your t-shirt.